Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 the tuple), using the rules for [integer array indices](integer-array-indices) outlined above.**

-Although note that this rule *doesn't* apply to [0-dimensional boolean indices](0-d-boolean-index).
+Note, however, that this rule *does not* apply to [0-dimensional boolean indices](0-d-boolean-index).

 ```py
 >>> a = np.arange(12).reshape((3, 4))